 1. You admire a character for trying more than for their successes.

-2. You got to keep in mind what’s interesting to you as an audience, not what’s fun to do as a writer.
+2. You have to keep in mind what’s interesting to you as an audience, not what’s fun to do as a writer.
 They can be very different.

-3. Trying for theme is important, but you won’t see what the story is actually about until you’re at the end of it.
+3. Trying to identify a theme is important, but you won’t see what the story is actually about until you’re at the end of it.
 Now rewrite.